-Mr. Somers began his law career in Los Angeles, California at Greenberg, Glusker, Fields, Claman & Machtinger in Century City and then for Rifkind, Sterling & Levin in Beverly Hills.
+Originally from Corpus Christi, Texas, Mr. Somers began his law career in Los Angeles, California at Greenberg, Glusker, Fields, Claman & Machtinger in Century City and then at Rifkind, Sterling & Levin in Beverly Hills.
 At both firms, he focused on commercial real estate transactions of all kinds, including representation of landlords and tenants in leasing matters.
 He next served over 5 years as General Counsel for Standard Management Company, a company headquartered in Los Angeles which owned and managed a large and diverse real estate portfolio spread across the nation, including shopping centers, office buildings, industrial facilities, apartment complexes and mobile home parks.
 In 1990, Mr. Somers left Standard for private practice representing three significant commercial real estate companies in Los Angeles.

 During his tenure at Crescent, Mr. Somers managed and delivered a broad array of operational, leasing and legal services furnished to Crescent’s portfolio of Class A office properties located in Texas, Colorado, Florida, Washington, Georgia, Arizona and California, including the development, implementation and monitoring of operational procedures for the approval, execution and distribution of leases, consents, contracts and other agreements.

-Training, Awards & Recognitions
+Education, Training & Recognitions